FTL Newsfeed

-FTL Newsfeed, shown on the Sci-Fi Channel, was the channel FTL's first news feed and channel.
-The micro-series format gave viewers 30-second snippets of fictitious news bulletins that were supposed to have come from 150 years in the future.
-This future timeline was fraught with stories of genetic engineering issues, technology trends, space exploration, future entertainment, right to privacy issues and geopolitical intrigue.
-The series was created by F. Paul Wilson and Matthew J. Costello and was filmed in New York.
+FTL Newsfeed is a fictional micro-series newscast shown on the Sci-Fi Channel from 1992 to 1996.
+The show, portraying the fake channel FTL's first news broadcast, consists of 30-second to 1-minute snippets of news bulletins from 150 years in the future.
+The future timeline is fraught with stories of genetic engineering issues, technology trends, space exploration, future entertainment, right to privacy issues, and geopolitical intrigue.
+FTL Newsfeed was created by F. Paul Wilson and Matthew J. Costello and was filmed in New York.
 The series ended in a cliffhanger in December 1996.

+The first segment, aired on September 24, 1992, introduced a screening of "the only known complete print of the 165-year-old science-fiction masterpiece Star Wars".